 During the summit, President Trump showed Chairman Kim a promotional video that emphasized the potential of a peaceful relationship between the two countries.
 He suggested to Kim Jong Un that it would be more profitable to build resorts than bombing ranges on North Korean beaches.
 Later, Trump said “I didn’t have to show it because I believe he really wants to do this.”

-Said Trump of Kim on denuclearization: “He may want it more than me.”
-In addition to a signed intent to denuclearize the Korean Peninsula, Trump said that he also obtained a promise to repatriate U.S. soldiers’ remains from North Korea.
+Said Trump of Kim on denuwpearization: “He may want it more than me.”
+In addition to a signed intent to denuwpearize the Korean Peninsula, Trump said that he also obtained a promise to repatriate U.S. soldiers’ remains from North Korea.

 We do not know what the future holds, but the recent summit reminds us that anything could happen!